 From Neolithic sites and Iron Age settlements, to our rich Norse heritage and wartime stories, Orkney is full of history.
 You can visit the ancient village of Skara Brae this autumn and winter, or walk around the stone circles at Brodgar and Stenness.
 Explore the WWI and WWII gun batteries at Hoxa, or cross over to the Brough of Birsay at low tide to see ancient Pictish dwellings.
 If you'd like your history with a sprinkling of fairy dust, the Orkney Storytelling Festival will be held in October - perfect for closing the curtains and transporting yourself to a land of trowies, tall tales and the oral tradition.

 Food, drink and crafts

 No trip to Orkney would be complete without sampling some of our finest produce.
 The island larder is full of delicious delights, including cheese, chutneys, bread, beer, beef, whisky, gin, rum and more.
 You can taste-test most of it in our local cafes and restaurants, and our shops are packed full of Orkney food and drink too.
 Meanwhile, Orkney's talented creative community continues to produce beautiful jewellery, knitwear, furniture and all kinds of special pieces.
-Some are welcoming visitors, and you can find examples of their work across the islands.

 The Promoting Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.